 Sala HinBoun and Sala Kong Lor are two popular residences with rooms for around US $20.

 Homestays: A more adventurous and memorable option is to sleep in a homestay in Ban Kong Lo village, only 1 km from the cave.
 Homestays cost around US $5 - $10 and include family-style meals.
 Sleeping conditions are usually rough and language is a barrier, but the chance to see how locals live is well worth the effort.

 To book a homestay, just turn up in Ban Kong Lo and ask around.
 Someone will inevitably offer you accommodation.

-The cave could be explored by a lengthy day trip from Ban Khoun Kham, but is better enjoyed with an overnight stay.
+The cave could be explored by a long day trip from Ban Khoun Kham but is better enjoyed with an overnight stay.
 Inthapanya Guesthouse in Ban Khoun Kham has an English-speaking staff and can make arrangements for you.

 When to Visit Tham Kong Lo